-The principled fisheries governance coexist two concepts under the precautionary principle.
+Two concepts coexist under the precautionary approach.
 The first one, based on the strengthening of the concept of environmental protection, aims to promote a prevention proportional to the potential risks.
 The second one looks for the eradication of risks and it may even require the "proof demand" of innocuousness.
-Implementation of the precautionary principle in the fishing sector became established as a reaction in general situation of world fish stocks to guarantee the sustainability of the exploitations.
-This paper tries to stress the implementation of the precautionary principle in Australia's practice to application in Indonesia' legal framework of fisheries.
-The Concept of precautionary principle must analysis with compatibility principle before implementation in national level.
-Needed to fisheries governance of the management and conservation of legislation or establish a new national single instrument of conservation of fisheries.
-There should be more research on precautionary principle in fisheries conservation especially on its complexity of legal instrument.
-Currently, the implementation of precautionary principle must be done in Indonesia.
-Thus, it evaluates the concepts applied in Indonesia fisheries management and conservation, and it concludes by pointing out solution of the problems derived from its implementation.
+Implementation of the precautionary approach in the fishing sector became established as a reaction in general situation of world fish stocks to guarantee the sustainability of the exploitations.
+This paper tries to stress the implementation of the precautionary approach in Australia's practice to application in Indonesia's legal framework of fisheries.
+The Concept of precautionary approach must analysis with compatibility approach before implementation in national level.
+Oceans governance of the fisheries management and conservation.
+The result of research formally found that Indonesia has no formal adoption of the precautionary approach.
+This research recommend to incorporates the precautionary approach to the legal framework of national fisheries policy in Indonesia.